thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 DROP TABLE artists;
 ```

-## Why are Knex migrations useful?
+## Why is the Knex migration system useful?

 Knex migrations are a consistent and convenient way to automate the management of database tables.